michael-van-vuuren/csci5122/src/content/results.md

 ### Examples

-The following examples highlight interesting behaviors, edge cases, and emergent strategies discovered by NEAT during training.
+The following examples highlight interesting behaviors, edge cases, and strategies discovered by NEAT during training.
 While scenarios focus on the controllers adapt to  variations in the environment (such as wind or spawn location), these examples show interesting behavior that networks discovered.
-Some controllers converge to efficient but conservative descent patterns, while others discover surprisingly aggressive or unconventional trajectories.
+Some controllers converge to efficient but conservative landing patterns, while others discover surprisingly aggressive or unconventional trajectories.
 In several cases, the networks exploit physics in unexpected ways by hovering, tipping onto the edge of platforms, or performing dramatic late corrections.
 These examples show how different network topologies, even under similar conditions, can result in distinct landing styles.

 #### Slow vs Fast Landing Example:

+The controller on the left lands the rocket very slowly, while the one on the right rapidly falls and burns at the last second.
+The differnce in landing speed is reflected in the fitness scores for each: 474.8 and 612.2 respectively.

 <table style="border: none; border-collapse: collapse;">
   <tr>
     <td style="text-align: center; border: none;">